tensorflow/tfjs/tfjs-tfdf/README.md

 ## Import the packages

 To use this package, you will need JSZip, and a TFJS backend installed.
-We recommend the CPU backend.
 You will also need to import `@tensorflow/tfjs-core` for manipulating tensors, and `@tensorflow/tfjs-converter` for loading models.